rose-collectionservices/digital-archives/04 Other How-Tos/Ingesting_to_Keep.md

-# Ingesting packaged content into the Keep
+# Ingesting packaged content into the Keep (legacy)

+Born-digital material was migrated from The Keep to LIBSAFE Go in spring 2026.
+Going forward, The Keep is unavailable for born-digital ingest and all newly acquired or processed born-digital material is destined for LIBSAFE Go.

 ## Move packaged content to the server: